fourwastaken/fourwastaken/README.md

 # Hi there 👋
 I make projects that involve game hacking.
-(I make cheats for CSGO)

 # 🫠 My Stuff
 • I mostly use C++